toc-title

 While infographics might seem like a more modern feature in design, they actually have a long and varied history.
 In fact, infographics have played a key role in communicating ideas since the early 20th century, and even as far back as ancient times!
 The first graphic depictions of information date all the way back to cave walls and Egyptian Hieroglyphs.
 So, why not take some inspiration from these early forms of information sharing?

 Whether you’re a business owner, social media expert or education worker, you can use infographics to convey key messages, share data in an interesting way, or simply entertain.
-Read on to discover what makes a good infographic and how to make your own with Adobe Express.
+Read on to discover how to make an infographic that works for your business with Adobe Express.

 What are infographics?